davidmdem/cmdrive/README.md

 ## TODO

-- [ ] Get more clarity on command line api
 - [ ] See what to do about policies
 - [ ] Consider merging the db and cloud provider base classes
 - [ ] MongoDB database provider